VictorFilimonov/aerothemeplazma/README.md

 As for the actual font configurations, in System settings, go to ```Appearance -> Fonts```, and then apply the following
 settings:

-###Note: Since last year or so, developers of certain programs responsible for font rendering (Pango, Harfbuzz) have broken support for hinting in favour of exclusively supporting HiDPI resolutions.
+##Note: Since last year or so, developers of certain programs responsible for font rendering (Pango, Harfbuzz) have broken support for hinting in favour of exclusively supporting HiDPI resolutions.
 As a result, all font hinting options are broken except for the Slight option.
-Unfortunately, this regression has taken away the font rendering which allowed for font rendering that is nearly identical to ClearType.
+Unfortunately, this regression has taken away the font rendering which was nearly identical to ClearType.

 - General: Segoe UI 9pt
 - Fixed width: Fixedsys 11pt (Can be any monospace font)